Why Your Training Scores Are Lying to You (And How to Measure What Actually Changes)

 Why We Stop at Level 1

-In our experience working with L&D teams across India, three things cause organizations to stop at reaction data.
+In our experience working with L&D teams across India, three things cause organisations to stop at reaction data.

 What Measuring Training ROI in India Actually Looks Like